An ounce of prevention....

 We’ve written about flea control before (click here to read our last post about flea control.)
 Be sure to go back through that post as it discussed breaking the life-cycle of the flea.
 It’s very important to understand a flea’s life-cycle.

 We do our best to stay away from unnecessary chemicals on our farm and prefer using natural and organic strategies for not only our garden, lawn and trees, but also for our animals.
-But, we understand that chemical preventatives areexterminator sometimes necessary, even though they come with possible side effects!
+But, we understand that chemical preventatives are sometimes necessary, even though they come with possible side effects!
 Whatever way you choose to go, as always, an ounce of prevention is worth a pound of cure!

 First, focus on your pet's health!